 Mission

-Our mission is to expand college options and increase access and affordability of high quality, inclusive postsecondary education that leads to the development of skills essential in achieving the goals of competitive integrated employment and community living for ALL interested youth, young adults, and adults with an intellectual disability from all ethnic, cultural, linguistic and socioeconomic backgrounds.
+Our mission is to expand college options and increase access to and affordability of high-quality, inclusive postsecondary education that leads to the development of skills essential in achieving the goals of competitive integrated employment and community living for ALL interested youth, young adults, and adults with intellectual and developmental disabilities from all ethnic, cultural, linguistic, and socioeconomic backgrounds.

 Vision

-Our vision is to build, enhance, and sustain initiatives that deliver inclusive higher education for students with an intellectual disability across Minnesota, including attending college classes, gaining work experience, earning meaningful credentials and becoming a genuine member of the campus community.
+Our vision is to build, enhance, and sustain initiatives that deliver inclusive higher education for students with intellectual and developmental disabilities across Minnesota.
+This includes attending college classes, gaining work experience, earning meaningful credentials, and becoming a genuine member of the campus community.

 Purpose & Outcomes